 Returns a row for each user instance that has been created from the parent server instance.

 IMPORTANT!
-This feature will be removed in a future version of Microsoft SQL Server.
+This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.

 The information returned from sys.dm_os_child_instances can be used to determine the state of each User Instance (heart_beat) and to obtain the pipe name (instance_pipe_name) that can be used to create a connection to the User Instance using SQL Server Management Studio or SQLCmd.
 You can only connect to a User Instance after it has been started by an external process, such as a client application.
 SQL management tools cannot start a User Instance.